markussiebert/homeddns/homeassistant/README.md

 ## Configuration

+### Environment Overrides

+The add-on reads user settings from `/data/options.json` by default.
+If your Supervisor setup stores `options.json` elsewhere, set `ADDON_OPTIONS_PATH` before starting the container to point to the desired file.

 ### Generate Password Hash

 Before configuring the add-on, you need to generate a bcrypt hash of your password: